-The mix of history, architecture, friendly population, delicious food and the beautiful nature, will make of Brasov one of your favorite cities.
+The mix of history, architecture, friendly population, delicious food and beautiful nature, will make of Brasov/ will turn Brasov into one of your favorite cities.

 We can also give a run to….

-Rasnov Fortress– built by Teutonic Knights as protection against invasions, was larter enlarged by the local Saxon population.
+Rasnov Fortress – built by Teutonic Knights as protection against invasions, was later enlarged by the local Saxon Population.

-The fortress was obliged to surrender only once, in the year 16212 when invaders managed to find the secret route that supplied the people inside the fortress with water.
+The fortress was obligated to surrender only once, in the year 1612, when invaders managed to find the secret route that supplied the people inside the fortress with water.

-Prejmer Fortified Church– the largest fortified church in the southeastern Europe, was built by the Teutonic Knights.
-In 500 years of history it was just once captured.
+Prejmer Fortified Church – the largest fortified church in the southeastern Europe, was built by the Teutonics Knights.
+In 500 years of history, it was just once captured.

-Peles Castle– Considered by many one of the most stunning castles in Europe, Peles Castle is a masterpiece of German new-Renaissance architecture and is the former home for the Romanian monarchy.
-Is the first European castle entirely lit by electrical current, produces by castle’s own plant.
+Peles Castle – considered by many, one of the most stunning castles in Europe, is a masterpiece of German new- Renaissance architecture and is the former homer for the Romanian monarchy.
+Is the first European castle entirely lit by electrical current, produced by castle´s own plant.

-It is also the birthplace of Vlad Dracul, nicknamed Vlad the Impaler, ruler of Walachia.
+It is also the birthplace of Vlad Dracul, nicknamed Vlad the Impaler, ruler of Wallachia.

 Transport in minibus

-2 nights accommodation in ***,****hotels, guest houses in double room
+Accommodation in – 4 stars hotel, guest houses in double room